cornell-ece2400/ece2400-docs/docs/ece2400-sec5-c-profiling.md

 The repository includes the following files:

  - `stack-array-eval.c`: source and main for using an array of elements on stack
+ - `stack-array-eval2.c`: source and main with more evaluation code
  - `heap-array-eval.c`: source and main for using an array of elements on heap

 2. Warmup: Implement Array Average Functions